 It's worth noting that FPS often have the added problem of unfinished 3rd person avatars.
 Or, if these avatars are finished, they animate horribly or worse, block the player's vision.
 For the person watching the speedrun, this would be like having someone stand up in the middle of the isle, blocking the projection with their body.
 I enjoy 3rd person or side-scrolling speedruns because they let me watch the player's avatar move through the world.
 Watching someone move is easier to track because the camera is centered on them.
 Conversely a 1st person POV can quickly become a mess if the camera moves too quickly (watch the live feed for a camera spinning through the air to see what I mean).

-Teleporting is my fourth issue with FPS speedruns.
 Teleporting is fine in moderation, but most FPS don't even need them.
-Classic Doom uses teleporters to move the player from one part of a level to another.
-However, these can't bridge the classic FPS model (discrete episodes and maps).
-Using level-endemic teleporters, the player goes from the start of the level to the end.
-Repeat.
-No cross-level teleporting involved (unless the exit switch counts; glitch-wise, I'm not sure if "wrong warps" exist in classic Doom or not).
+Classic Doom uses teleporters to move the player from across a single level.
+However, these teleports can't bridge the classic FPS model (re: discrete episodes and maps); they can't warp a player to different "worlds" or episodes like those in Mario can.

-Doom Eternal is a bit different.
+This all applies to Doom Eternal, with one twist.
 If the runner kills all the monsters and needs to backtrack, he can teleport inside the level using the in-game menu.
-Menuing can be visually dull, because it skips exploration, but backtracking isn't Doom Eternal's strong suit.
-For better or worse, skipping it is a mercy.
+Normally I'd complain, as menuing can be visually dull (re: it skips exploration); but backtracking in Doom Eternal is far too empty once the fighting's done.
+Skipping it is a mercy.

-Metroidvania, my area of expertise, do exploration (and teleporters) much better.
-For starters, Metroid games don't generally feature teleport options—excluding Metroid's restart feature.
-This would make a return in Axiom Verge, and is basically a form of menuing.
+Metroidvania do exploration (and teleporters) much better.
+For starters, Metroid games don't generally feature teleport options—excluding Metroid's restart feature (this would make a return in Axiom Verge and Hollow Knight, and is basically a form of menu teleportation).
 I much prefer the teleport network from SotN, which helps Alucard expedite backtracking.
 He still has to travel to the waypoints.
 This travel time guarantees movement through the maze (menu teleporting doesn't).
 I like this; for me, movement through Gothic castles is the whole damn point, and I certainly want to see more of it (even in speedruns).

-A more modern example, Hollow Knight features all three.
-It has menu teleporting.
-It also has trams, but these are directly linked to adjacent areas.
-The "dreamnail," once unlocked, allows the player to make their own waypoints.
+Hollow Knight also has trams and the dreamnail.
+Trams are directly linked to adjacent areas; the "dreamnail," once unlocked, allows the player to make their own waypoints.
 This is technically optional, but speedrunners will use all three if it means going faster.
 I'll be happy as long as stretches of unbroken motion occur inside the spooky castle.
 This is seldom boring because the hero's movement evolves throughout the game; the knight moves differently at the start, middle and end of the game, and he moves (and fights) differently depending on the routes he takes.
 Different routes, different items, and at different points.
 Visual variety is the key to rewatchability.

 As observed in my original review, Doom Eternal's music isn't bad.
 Parts of it come alive, though especially when making obscure nods to older games (Diablo) and movies (Predator).
-Nonetheless, it's fairly journeyman and rote; or, as my partner once said, Doom Eternal's OST feels like "industrial lite"—music written for people who have never listened to industrial before (a statement Under the Mayo* would undoubtedly disagree with).
-For her, the music builds, but never climaxes.
+Nonetheless, it's fairly journeyman and rote; or, as my partner once said, Doom Eternal's OST feels like "industrial lite"—music written for people who have never listened to industrial before.
+For my partner, the music builds, but never climaxes.
 It hints at NIN, Rabbit Junk or Front Line Assembly but doesn't go anywhere with it.
 You'd be better off listening to those bands instead (see, also: Reznor's soundtrack for The Vietnam War).

 For me, Doom Eternal's checkered music production history leaves a bad taste in my mouth: Mick's music for the second game was delivered late, forcing Chad Mossholder, id's lead audio engineer, to have to piece everything together himself.
 Chad and id really got a lot of hate from fans, and Mick stayed quiet about it.
 I don't care if the guy is an artist that "everybody" loves; compared to famous FPS OSTs from artists like Bobby Prince, Trent Reznor or Sonic Mayhem—hell, even Mick himself—the OST for Doom Eternal just isn't that great.
 It doesn't break any new ground, and it feels like a double CD release that could've been trimmed down to just the "combat" tracks.
 You know, the ones with an actual pulse.